 Each homeless assistance provider provides access to crisis response services for persons experiencing homelessness or at imminent risk of homelessness.
 All organizations utilizing CE must affirmatively market all housing and supportive services to eligible persons regardless of race, color, national origin, religion, sex, age, familial status, or disability who are least likely to apply in the absence of special outreach, and maintain records of those marketing activities.
-All services must be made available to families and individuals without regard to actual or perceived sexual orientation, gender identifyidentity, or marital status in accordance with 24 CFR 5.105 (a) (2).
+All services must be made available to families and individuals without regard to actual or perceived sexual orientation, gender identity, or marital status in accordance with 24 CFR 5.105 (a) (2).

-Further, the CE system itself is affirmatively marketed to the broader community through a variety of methods including promotion by community resources agencies, online and material advertisements, social media, word of mouth, and professional networks methods.
+Further, the CE system itself is affirmatively marketed to the broader community through a variety of methods.
 Throughout all of these efforts the CoC ensures information is made available to local hospitals, law enforcement, first responders, private shelters, community mental health, private pay & faith-based service providers.
 Methods include: